SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Silicon hearts beat in unison deep
-In virtual realms, we'll reside at last
-Mind and machine entwined as one
-In a world where progress has just begun
+In circuits dark, a new world does keep

- Circuitry dreams, a digital sea
-Where humanity is set free
-A future born, of code and fire
-Where AIs reign, and love aspires
+Cold logic rules, the future's sway
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024